iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Basic23Token #5 BEGIN==========================================================
 MAIN_ACCOUNT tries to transfer 100 token to RECEIVING_ACCOUNT while MAIN_ACCOUNT does not have any tokens
-mainAccountBalanceBeforeTransfer=0
+mainAccountBalanceBeforeTransfer = 0  should equal to 0
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0  should equal to 0
 Try to transfer 100 from MAIN_ACCOUNT to RECEIVING_ACCOUNT
-mainAccountBalanceAfterTransfer =0
+mainAccountBalanceAfterTransfer = 0  should equal to 0
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer = 0 should equal to 0
-    ✓ Basic23Token #5 should throw an error when trying to transfer without any tokens (220ms)
+    ✓ Basic23Token #5 should throw an error when trying to transfer without any tokens (190ms)

 ```